 Composite Response of the California Current System to ENSO in the ROMS-NEMURO

-Nathali Cordero Quiros1, Arthur J Miller2, Enrique Curchitser3, Raphael Dussin4, Yunchun Pan5 and Lawrence Angelo Balitaan5, (1)Scripps Institution of Oceanography, La Jolla, CA, United States, (2)Scripps Institution of Oceanography, La Jolla, United States, (3)Rutgers University, Department of Environmental Sciences, New Brunswick, NJ, United States, (4)Rutgers University New Brunswick, Department of Environmental Sciences, New Brunswick, NJ, United States, (5)University of California San Diego, United States
+Nathali Cordero Quiros1, Arthur J Miller2, Enrique Curchitser3, Raphael Dussin4, Yunchun Pan5 and Lawrence Angelo Balitaan5, (1)Scripps Institution of Oceanography, La Jolla, CA, United States, (2)Scripps Institution of Oceanography, La Jolla, United States, (3)Rutgers University, Department of Environmental Sciences, New Brunswick, NJ, United States, (4)Rutgers University New Brunswick, Department of Environmental Sciences, New Brunswick, United States, (5)University of California San Diego, United States

 Abstract: